Collokia/taggy/readme.markdown

-`add` | `data`, `el` | Emitted whenever a new item is added to the list `remove` | `data` | Emitted whenever an item is removed from the list `invalid` | `data`, `el` | Emitted whenever an invalid item is added to the list
+`add` | `data`, `el` | Emitted whenever a new item is added to the list `remove` | `data` | Emitted whenever an item is removed from the list `invalid` | `data`, `el` | Emitted whenever an invalid item is added to the list `autocomplete.beforeSource` | none | Emitted before asking the autocomplete for a different source, useful to abort AJAX requests that are no longer necessary

 You can listen to these events using the following API.